 2006: Israel ousted Hezbollah guerrillas from a stronghold just inside Lebanon after several days of fierce fighting, the army said, as it bombarded targets across the south of the country.

-2006: At least 100 Katyusha Rockets fired by Hezbollah forces in Lebanon land in northern Israel.
-At least nineteen Israeli civilians are reported injured.
+2006: At least 100 Katyusha Rockets fired by Hezbollah forces in Lebanon landed in northern Israel.

 2007: Sharon Fichman was the runner-up in today’s tennis tournament in Hamilton, Canada.